StephenGriffies/StephenGriffies.github.io/_pages/projects.md

 JAMES is an open access journal that aims to extend the science going into and coming from models.
-I offer <a href="https://github.com/StephenGriffies/documents/blob/master/ElementsOfStyle/Griffies_Elements_of_Style_journal_articles.pdf"> in this document </a> specific writing points that I have gleaned from being a journal author, reviewer, and editor.
+I offer <a href="https://github.com/StephenGriffies/documents/blob/master/ElementsOfStyle/Griffies_Elements_of_Style_journal_articles.pdf"> in this document (writen while I was an editor at the journal Ocean Modelling) </a> for specific writing points gleaned from being an author, reviewer, and editor.

 </p>